 Square Butte: Jan Mayo (Wishman), track and field: Also a standout basketball player at Geraldine, Mayo was the Class C state champion in the 300 hurdles in 1985 then set state marks in the 100 hurdles and 300 hurdles in '86.
 A week later, she won the 100, 200 and 300 hurdles at the 1986 Montana Track and Field Meet of Champions and was subsequently invited to represent the United States on a Northwest Track and Field Camp team touring Europe.

 Stevensville: Joe Cummings, football: The son of an NFL player and Stanford Hall of Famer (Ed Cummings), Joe was Montana’s all-class player of the year for Stevi in 1991 and earned a scholarship to play linebacker for Wyoming.
 By the time his career was over, he was a first-team all-Western Athletic Conference selection and was signed as an undrafted free agent by the Philadelphia Eagles.
 Thus began a six-year career as a journeyman linebacker.
-In 2000, Cummings returned to Wyoming to finish his degree, played briefly in the new XFL, and finally returned home to work as a fishing guide.
+In 2000, Cummings returned to Wyoming to finish his degree, played briefly in the new XFL, and finally returned home to the Bitterroot Valley to work as a fishing guide.

 Stockett: Jeff Shirley, football: An iron man if there ever was one, Shirley was a two-way player who led Centerville to its first 8-Man state football championship in 1999.
 For college, he chose Carroll, where he was a first-team NAIA All-American and played in a national record 58 consecutive games while winning four consecutive national titles.
 As a senior with the Saints, he was Frontier Conference Defensive Player of the Year.
 In 2009, Shirley was chosen to the NAIA All-Decade second team and seven years later was inducted into Carroll’s Hall of Fame.
 Shirley owns a physical therapy practice in Helena.